 On the silent front was Ezra Miller and Henry Cavill.
 In terms of the former, he doesn’t use social media, but the latter was particularly quiet on the topic.

-In a brand-new interview with Men’s Health, Cavill claimed, “The cape is in the closet.
+In an interview with Men’s Health, Cavill claimed, “The cape is in the closet.
 It’s still mine.”
 He added, “I’m not just going to sit quietly in the dark as all this stuff is going on.
 I’ve not given up the role.
 There’s a lot I have to give for Superman yet.
 A lot of storytelling to do.
 A lot of real, true depths to the honesty of the character I want to get into.
 I want to reflect the comic books.
 That’s important to me.
 There’s a lot of justice to be done for Superman.
 The status is: You’ll see.”

 In the same interview, Cavill claimed that Justice League didn’t work while he’s poked fun at his own moustache-gate saga in the past.